Bragadin-Giustiniani dispute: Background: Hebrew printing in Venice

 In the sixteenth century, Venice was the dominant city in printing, also including Hebrew printing.
 As Jews were prohibited from owning printing presses, Hebrew books were printed by non-Jews who had entered into various mutually beneficial arrangements with Jews to print such works, or by Jews or converts at Christian presses.
 These non-Jewish printers were mostly motivated by the profitability of the market as it was more limited and not as competitive as the wider Italian book sector.
 Nevertheless, printed Hebrew books were still fairly expensive and would have amounted to a considerable part of the annual salary of even well-paid Jews.
 (Note: According to the Bomberg catalog for the year 1542/43, the cost of the Babylon Talmud was 22 ducats, equal to around 15% of the annual income of well-to-do patrons.
 A horse or a slave was only marginally more expensive at 22-24%.)

 Aldus Manutius was the first to use Hebrew letters in small works, but it was only with the press of Daniel Bomberg, a non-Jew, that Hebrew printing really begun in Venice.
 In December 1515 Bomberg requested and received the right and the monopoly for two decades to print Hebrew books.
 Pope Leo X granted Bomberg an imprimatur in 1520 to print the Talmud, reversing previous practice since the thirteenth century to suppress or censor the Talmud, though he required Bomberg to include comments of the Jewish convert and Augustinian Felice da Prato which pointed out fatal flaws and contradictions in the passages that attacked Christian faith.
 Until the closure of Bomberg's press in 1548/49, he had published between two hundred and two hundred-fifty titles.
 Though the books were initially printed in small editions and marketed in Italy, the fame of the Bomberg press was such that the books were imported by Jews in Egypt, Syria and India and Karaite Jews in Constantinople and Crimea.

 Between 1544 and 1546, the monopoly ended and several other rival print shops opened.
 Among them was the print shop of Marco Antonio Giustiniani, son of the wealthy Niccolo Giustiniani and member of the important Giustiniani family, who operated a printing press close to the Rialto from 1545 onwards.
 His printing press never surpassed that of Bomberg in either quality or quantity, but it was still good enough to secure himself a reputation as printer of high quality.
-Bomberg closed his print shop in 1548/49, with some scholar such as Marvin Heller believing that he had been forced out of business by Giustiniani's low-price, often plagiarised prints.
+Bomberg closed his print shop in 1548/49, with some scholars such as Marvin Heller believing that he had been forced out of business by Giustiniani's low-price, often plagiarised prints.
 Thereafter, Hebrew printing was almost exclusively the domain of Giustiniani.